-Element 1: Core 2 and a half day program focussing on leadership management and strategic thinking;
+Element 1: Core 2 and a half day program focusing on leadership management and strategic thinking;

-Element 2: Two, one day electives focussing on deep, relevant content knowledge from a selection of 5 speciality areas;
+Element 2: Two, one day electives focusing on deep, relevant content knowledge from a selection of 5 speciality areas;

-Element 3: A workplace activity based on core and elective modules;
+Element 3: A workplace based assignment based on core and elective modules;